 Design Aesthetic Advisory Committee

-As part of the City's effort to work closely with the community on developing the concept and design for the new Sixth Street Viaduct, Mayor Antonio Villaraigosa and Councilmember Jose Huizar appointed nine community members to provide input to the Design Aesthetics Advisory Committee (DAAC).
+As part of the City's effort to work closely with the community to develop the concept and design for the new Sixth Street Viaduct, Mayor Antonio Villaraigosa and Councilmember Jose Huizar appointed nine community members to provide input to the Design Aesthetics Advisory Committee (DAAC).
 The members of the committee were announced in June 2012.

 Hitoshi Abe, Chair of UCLA’s Department of Architecture and Urban Design and Principal at Atelier Hitoshi Abe

 Cesar Armendariz, Vice President, White Memorial Medical Center and Professor of Business at USC

 Yuval Bar-Zemer, Arts District resident and developer